 (French only)

-#2 ”Desirable Futur” aims to collectively choose the most desirable future for 2050 from among all these possible evolutions.
+#2 ”Desirable Future” aims to collectively choose the most desirable future for 2050 from among all these possible evolutions.
 This objective is mediated by a series of co-design or, in other words, co-creation workshops in which, by immersing themselves in short stories embodied by characters and inspired by the future, participants lay the foundations for a collective vision of the circular future of Québec society.

 The workshops will start in the autumn 2023.